2009 in PR

 The second item is the QRcode.
 A way for a mobile phone to take down an email, web address or phone number from printed media or a computer screen.
 Pepsi are already championing them using Kelly Brook to educate the great unwashed and both Ford (for the Ka) and BMW (for the Mini in Germany) have been using these codes to allow customers to interact with digital artifacts (the web-of-no-web phenonena – where digital content is all around us from the Wii to 48-sheet hoardings).
 Whilst I think that mobile PR could be big, I think that there is a bigger role for digital agencies to create the digital artifacts that PRs can wrap a narrative around.

 This all means that the agency that has the client’s trust and the smartest ideas can be in the driving seat for some very interesting campaigns.
-A smart, well-connected and well-regarded PR agency has just as much chance being in the driving seat as a digital hot-shop.
+A smart, well-connected and well-regarded PR agency has just as much chance being in the driving seat as a digital hot-shop and conversely 2009 in PR may be activated by an agency that does earned media alongside paid media.

 Whilst it won’t happen in 2009, we are gradually moving to a marketing singularity where boundaries between disciplines are increasingly blurred and more likely to be defined by in-house relationships, trust, budgets and responsibilities rather than agency capabilities.